Wisbech & Fenland Museum: 19th century

-The Museum Society was founded in 1835 and was originally located in two rooms of 16 Old Market Place, a detached part of the house of George Snarey and opened in July.
+The Museum Society was founded in 1835 and was originally located in two rooms of 16 Old Market Place, a detached part of the house of George Snarey, and opened in July.
 The collections could be seen 'from 11 to 2 o'clock every Friday'.

 In 1839 admission was one shilling.
 Wisbech Institute was permitted to bring members for a tour at 6d per member.
-In 1841 the curator Captain Schulz R.N. was advertising for an attendant to supervise the museum for three hours a day for a salary of £25 and a residence on the premises.
-In 1845 the museum building was sold and it re-located to the present purpose-built building in 1847.
+In 1841 the curator, Captain Schulz R.N., was advertising for an attendant to supervise the museum for three hours a day for a salary of £25 and a residence on the premises.
+In 1845 the museum building was sold and the museum moved to the present purpose-built building in 1847.